Elizabeth Wathuti: Awards

-In 2019 on International Youth Day, she was recognized by the Duke and Duchess of Sussex on their Instagram feed for her work in environmental conservation.
+In 2019, on International Youth Day, Wathuti was recognized by the Duke and Duchess of Sussex on their Instagram feed for her work in environmental conservation.
 She featured on the Queen's Commonwealth Trust website.
 In the same year she was named alongside Vanessa Nakate and Oladuso Adenike by Greenpeace as one of three young black climate activists in Africa trying to save the world.